-This is a book of poetic essays, with an attempt to portray India.
+Portraits of India is a book of poetic essays, with an attempt to portray India.
 As we all are limited by our own experiences of what India is, so is Sanjay Yadav.
-Though he thinks he is talking about India, he is restricted himself primarily to Delhi, its people and around.
-He does not even touch South and North East India, barring when he is mapping India in words.
-Within the rest of India too many states like Gujarat and MP are not touched.
+Though he thinks he is talking about India, he has restricted himself primarily to Delhi, its people and around.
+He does not even touch South and North East India.
+Barring when he is mapping India in words.
+Within the rest of India, too many states like Gujarat and MP are not touched.

-In the section on Locals, outsiders and castes he repeats what he said in his earlier book ‘Environmental Crisis of Delhi’.
-He blames outsiders for every crisis that Delhi faces, he wants the Bengalis, Punjabi, Oriyas, Biharis and Malyalis to be out of the city.
-He is particularly fond of Marathis who he mistakenly thinks are not outside their states… do you know certain Mr Pandit of Citibank.
+In the section on Locals, outsiders, and castes he repeats what he said in his earlier book ‘Environmental Crisis of Delhi’.
+The author blames outsiders for every crisis that Delhi faces.
+He wants the Bengalis, Punjabi, Oriyas, Biharis, and Malayalis to be out of the city.
+He is particularly fond of Marathis who he mistakenly thinks is not outside their states… do you know certain Mr. Pandit of Citibank?
 I think this comes from his fondness for Bala Sahib.
 On immigration, my views are simple… we are all immigrants, just the time or generation when we migrated is different.
 If we keep stretching the argument, we will all have to go back to jungles of Africa.

-Book’s last three poems talk about the pilgrimages in Kedarnath, Badrinath and Mathura i.e. the Braj Bhoomi.
-I wish a son of the soil who feels so strongly about his mid Yamuna Braj Bhoomi should have alteast gone around Braj Bhoomi, which is much larger than just Mathura.
+Portraits of India Book’s last three poems talk about the pilgrimages in Kedarnath, Badrinath, and Mathura i.e. the Braj Bhoomi.
+I wish a son of the soil who feels so strongly about his mid-Yamuna Braj Bhoomi should have at least gone around Braj Bhoomi, which is much larger than just Mathura.
 That land made me write poetry and it would have definitely inspired someone who has a flair for poetry.
 It is a beautiful land with its own unique culture centered around Radha and not Krishna as the author keeps claiming.

 I would have liked the poems to be dated.
-For some poems author has mentioned that they had been written before certain time or event and should be read in the same perspective, but others since he does not mention anything sound recent and that is quite confusing.
+For some poems, the author has mentioned that they had been written before certain time or event.
+And should be read in the same perspective.
+But others since he does not mention anything sound recent and that is quite confusing.
 For example, as of today who feels grateful to Manmohan Singh?
-But if you say you wrote in before 2004, may be I will trust you.
-I think lot of them had been written in nineties and lot has changed since then including how we deal with things and how they influence us.
-Otherwise too for me a poem is a very ‘in the moment’ thing, you write when you feel it and it belongs to that moment, even if you write for a subject as broad as a country with billion+ people.
+But if you say you wrote in before 2004, maybe I will trust you.
+I think a lot of them had been written in the nineties and a lot has changed since then.
+Including how we deal with things and how they influence us.
+Otherwise, for me, poem is a very ‘in the moment’ thing.
+You write when you feel it and it belongs to that moment, even if you write for a subject as broad as a country with billion+ people.

-Some of the poems are good, but most are highly opinionated.
-Some lines here and there would make you think but most is what you know as a citizen of this country that either talks of the past glory or the future potential but has many issues left unresolved in the present.
+In the book Portraits of India, some of the poems are good, but most are highly opinionated.
+Some lines here and there would make you think.
+But most are what you know as a citizen of this country that either talk of the past glory or the future potential but has many issues left unresolved in the present.